-• An unpleasant "sulfur or rotten egg" smell is added to propane to alert customers to leaks, which can create a safety hazard.
+• An unpleasant "sulfur or rotten egg" odor is added to propane as a warning agent.
+This smell will alert you to an LP gas leak that can create a safety hazard.

 When a propane cylinder is low, there may be a different odor like onions or garlic, that may be mistaken for a gas leak.
 This odor will usually disappear when the cylinder is filled.